midtown-ai/glossary/glossary/f.md

 # F1 Score

+ Harmonic mean of precision and recall.
+A metric used for [model evaluation]  in scenarios where both false positives and false negatives are crucial.
+For instance, in information retrieval or sumarization tasks.

  A Measure of accuracy of a model.
-Used to find hyperparameter optimization.
+Used to find [hyperparameter optimization].

  When to use?
 F1-Score is used when the False Negatives and False Positives are important.
 F1-Score is a better metric for Imbalanced Data.